Chicago Bicycle Accident Lawyer

 Drunk Driving

-Drunk driving incidents are 100% preventable.
+Drunk driving accidents are 100% preventable.
 Unfortunately, the rate at which people choose to drink and drive is far too high.
 This blatant disregard for others can lead to devastating outcomes, especially when someone as vulnerable as a bicyclist is involved.

 Aggressive Driving